pierre-aurele-martin/chess-server.js/readme.md

 [Chess rules \[FR\]](https://fr.wikipedia.org/wiki/%C3%89checs#%C3%89checs_et_informatique)

 PS: The sqlite database is wrote in memory.
 Which mean everything is lose when the server restart.
+PS2: Error are not sent back by Express for some reason.
+While I fix it, console / log is your friend :)

 ## Install
 Just clone this repo and run `npm install` !